steffenmueller4/steffenmueller4.github.io/_posts/2021-12-26-interdependencies-organization-and-architecture_part-I-overview.md

 In the [next section](#examples-from-the-real-world), we will first give you some real-world examples about those interdepencies between organization and architecture.

+## What are Organizational Architecture Issues

+ * Structure hinders the people to find a good architecture.
+"Organizational structure determines the number of layers of management and how departments interact with one another.
+Poor organizational structure can create a variety of problems, such as bloated management and poor communication." [https://bizfluent.com/list-6025397-implications-bad-organizational-structure.html](https://bizfluent.com/list-6025397-implications-bad-organizational-structure.html)
+ * Technology misalignment: Centralized Decision-making vs Decentralized Decision-making but having a tool that considers the opposite [https://smallbusiness.chron.com/weakness-hierarchical-organizational-structures-31244.html](https://smallbusiness.chron.com/weakness-hierarchical-organizational-structures-31244.html)
+ * Bad governance, bad role design, Excessive spans of control, and Misaligned incentives or metrics [https://hbr.org/2019/12/4-organizational-design-issues-that-most-leaders-misdiagnose](https://hbr.org/2019/12/4-organizational-design-issues-that-most-leaders-misdiagnose)

 ## Examples from the Real World

-In this section, I will give you two examples from my work life where I try to explain you the different interdepencies between an organization and its architecture.
+In this section, we will give you three examples from work life where I try to explain you the different interdepencies between an organization and its architecture.
+In general, there are three cases that can happen:

+ 1. An organization can architect something that does not fit the organization.
+ 1. An organization can

  * Knowledge gaps due to complex architecture (people not talking to each other) {% cite Matsudaira2016 %} also related: {% cite Pureur2022 %}
  * Important sub-components are not maintained